mfernest/SEBC/overview/intro.md

 ## <center> <a name="scored_labs"/> Submitting Work

-* All work is submitted via GitHub
+* All work is submitted to your GitHub fork
-    * You'll fork an existing repo and add to it
+    * Add your instructors as Collaborators
     * We'll review Git/GitHub tools later today
-    * All submissions in Markdown, and/or PNG screenshots
+    * Create all submissions in Markdown or PNG screenshots
 * Each lab/challenge is scored Complete, Incomplete, or Did Not Submit
 * Each candidate is scored Pass, Provisional Pass, or No Pass
-* We evaluate lab and challenges with competence in mind
+* We evaluate lab and challenges with competence & professionalism in mind
     * How would you present your results to a customer?
-    * Want to exceed expectations?
-Document well.
+    * Documenting your progress well counts!